scaleoutsystems/stackn/docs/README.md

 - Deploy anywhere where there is a Kubernetes compliant API.

 ## Integration and customization
-- STACKn front end is composed of modules on a plugin architecture.
+- The STACKn front end is composed of modules on a plugin architecture.
 The versatility enables composeability and  extendability of multiple services together for consumption by the end user.
 - On the backend side Helm charts can easily be extended to include additional services with the inclusion of additional resources to the Helm chart.
  - A third way to extend resources includes complementing existing bundling with additional Helm charts with bundled resources to allow for custom resources to be deployed and managed either by the chart controller or by manual deployment.